ausev/unit_test_example/README.md

 This is example of having basic unit test setup.
 It is planned to have 2 branches that shows example with raw Makefiles and Cmake

+Cmake_advanced_example shows example of more test build of more complicated file structure.
+Eventually Mock building will be included as well

 Commands to build tests:
 cmake: run "cmake -DCOMPILE_TESTS=ON -S . -B build && cmake --build build && build/tests/example_tests " inside project directory